Gus Weyhing: Career overview

 During the first six years of his MLB career, Weyhing won over 25 games, capped by a 32-win season in 1892 for the Phillies.
 That season, he had 4692/3 innings pitched, completing 46 of his 49 starts with six shutouts.
 He had 216 wins in his first eight seasons.
 His performance declined after that, although he stayed in the majors until 1901.
 His adjusted ERA+ totals were over 100 every season from 1888 to 1892; they were below 100 for the rest of his career.

 Overall, Weyhing had 4,337 innings pitched, a 264–232 win–loss record, a 3.88 ERA, and 1,667 strikeouts.
-He had a relatively long career for a 19th century pitcher and thus is still on the MLB career leaderboards in many pitching categories.
+He had a relatively long career for a 19th-century pitcher and thus is still on the MLB career leaderboards in many pitching categories.
 He holds the MLB record for the most career hit batsmen, with 277.
 No other pitcher in history has more than 219.
 Weyhing is also tied for fifth all-time in most career wild pitches.

 Weyhing was considered a poor hitter and suspect fielder.
 In 1,980 career plate appearances, he had a batting average of .166.

 Life outside baseball

 Weyhing married his wife, Mollie, in Jeffersonville, Indiana in November 1888; they divorced in 1900.
 In January 1901, he married Mamie Gehrig, a future cousin of Yankees star Lou Gehrig.

+In 1892, Weyhing was accused of stealing two pigeons at a bird show in Louisville.
+The charges against him were dismissed when the complaining witness failed to appear in court.

 Weyhing spent his post-baseball years in Louisville, where he worked as a policeman, a saloonkeeper, and a night watchman for the Louisville Water Company.
 He died in Louisville on September 4, 1955.